rjpatil885/Real-Time-Weather-Forecast-App/README.md

-# European Weather Forecast App
+# Real Time Weather Forecast App
 The European Weather Forecast App is a web application that provides real-time weather information for various countries in Europe.
 It allows users to search for a specific country and retrieve its temperature

 # Features: